How do you dry a wet bike?

 Can I wash my bike with a hose?

 Whether you ride a road bike or a mountain bike, taking the time to wash your bike (especially your drivetrain) is a necessity. … However, with proper bike washing technique, using a hose and a bucket of soapy water is the best way to get your steed sparkley and clean!

 Is leaving your bike in the rain bad?

 Bikes parked in places with a lot of rain or humidity are more likely to corrode more quickly.
 Slusser says just leaving your bike out for a couple days isn’t a big deal—even if it’s left in the rain.
 But after a week, you’ll start to see visible damage.

-Should I dry my bike after rain?
+Should I clean my bike after every ride?

 How often should I wash my bike?

 We recommend cleaning your road bike monthly (or every 20 to 25 rides) and a mountain or ‘cross bike more often.
 If you need some guidance, watch the video above for a demo on how to properly clean your bike, and keep reading for a few tips and tricks to make the cleaning process less of a hassle.

 Can I use WD-40 to lube my bicycle chain?
 No. You should never use WD40 as chain lubricant since WD-40 is NOT a true lubricant since it’s primary use is as a solvent or rust dissolver.

 The main element that you need to regularly lubricate on a bike is the chain.
 A few drops can also keep the cables running freely.
 The final spots to lubricate on a bike are the pivot points of derailer and brake mechanisms, the pivot points of brake levers and the jockey wheels of the rear derailer.